fortrabbit/legal/security-measures.md

 ## Not our liability

 fortrabbit will not perform updates on the CMS or frameworks for clients.
 You - our client - are liable for the code you write and use on our hosting platform.
 Update the software you are using frequently.
 Outdated software puts your project at great risk of being hacked.
-Continue reading our [security recommendations](https://help.fortrabbit.com/security-design).